Clojure

 Together these two features along with a set of other Clojure aware tools create a new and unique LLM development experience that you probably should try at least once to understand how transformational it is.

 There is a story that Clojure developers may have come to believe.
-The story that LLMs are overwhelmingly trained on more mainstream languages and as a result those languages have the upper hand when it comes to LLM assisted coding.
+The story that Modern LLMs are trained on vast amounts of code from mainstream programming languages and as a result LLMs struggle to perform well when working with niche languages like Clojure.
 I'm here to tell you that this is just not true.

-LLMs can definitely write Clojure.
-However, our the secret weapon is the REPL and the fast focused feedback loop that it offers.
+LLMs can definitely read and write Clojure.
+However, our the secret weapon is the REPL and how it provides a fast focused feedback loop for LLMs to verify and refine code.

-IMHO Clojure is an overwhemingly excellent langauge for LLM assisted development.
+IMHO Clojure is an excellent language for LLM assisted development.
 All it needed was bit of a bridge... and this is what I've tried to create with ClojureMCP.

-This project implements an MCP server that connects AI models to a Clojure nREPL, and Specialized Clojure editing tools enabling a unique Clojure develop experience.
+This project implements an MCP server that connects AI models to a Clojure nREPL, and specialized Clojure editing tools enabling a unique Clojure development experience.

 Clojure MCP provides a superset of the tools that Claude Code uses, so you can use it to work on Clojure without any other tools.